MaterialEyes/exsclaim2.0/README.md

 EXSCLAIM works with Python 3.6+.
 We recommend using a conda or python environment to install dependencies.
 To use the pipeline, you need a Query on which to run the pipeline.
 The query can be a JSON or Python dictionary (depending on how you are accessing the pipeline) and must have the parameters(/keys/attributes) defined in the [Query JSON schema](https://github.com/MaterialEyes/exsclaim/wiki/JSON-Schema#query-json-) and examples can be found [in the query directory](https://github.com/MaterialEyes/exsclaim/tree/master/query).

 ### Installation with Git
-To install directly from github, run the following commands (it is recommended to run in a conda or python virtual environment):
+To install directly from GitHub, run the following commands (it is recommended to run in a conda or python virtual environment):
 ```
 git clone https://github.com/MaterialEyes/exsclaim.git
 cd exsclaim